OISF/suricata/doc/userguide/rule-management/suricata-update.rst

 ====================================

-While it is possible to download and install rules manually, it is recommended to use a management tool for this.
-Suricata-Update is the official way to update and manage rules for Suricata.
+While it is possible to download and install rules manually, it is recommended to use a management tool for this. ``suricata-update`` is the official way to update and manage rules for Suricata.

-Suricata-update is bundled with Suricata and is normally installed with it.
+``suricata-update`` is bundled with Suricata and is normally installed with it.
 For instructions on installing manually, see http://suricata-update.readthedocs.io/en/latest/quickstart.html#install-suricata-update

 .. note:: ``suricata-update`` is bundled with Suricata version 4.1 and